Face mask rules to be eased in Scottish schools

 Ms Sturgeon said it would return pupils to "a more normal experience after many months of sacrifice".

-The remaining restrictions on school assemblies are also to be lifted, with other curbs to be kept "under regular review".
+The remaining restrictions on school assemblies and visits are also to be lifted, with other curbs to be kept "under regular review".

 The Scottish Conservatives said the changes had taken "far longer than was necessary", with young people's education "unnecessarily disrupted for far too long".